 These plants are large climbers, which means they can add some height to small areas.
 Philodendrons can also survive without a lot of maintenance.

-NOTE – This plant look so big how i am going to fit in my desk? you have to make this Plant in to a bonsai tree.
+NOTE – This plant looks so big how I am going to fit in my desk? you have to make this Plant into a bonsai tree.
 If you do not know how to make a beautiful Bonsai Tree easy and Free you have To read This Blog By India’s Best Bonsai Expert – Check here

 5 .
 Cactus

 These plants are small and come in several different varieties.
 They do require a significant amount of sunlight, so they are not recommended for dimly lit offices.
 If you’ve got a window sill that gets a lot of sunlight and tend to be forgetful, a cactus or multiple cacti would be ideal.
 More often than not, they’d prefer you forget to water them once in awhile.